mohamadarfakhsy13/flutter-stock-profile/README.md

 After done clone, open using any IDE to start the project.

-On vscode (if using xcode as IDE), go to terminal.
+On vscode (if using vscode as IDE), go to terminal.

 Start any emulator.
 IOS or Android both can use since the project suppose as hybrid platform.